 This section describes the potential adverse impacts on human health and the environment due to exposure to hazards that could result from development of the proposed Project.
-The potential hazards evaluated in this Section are associated with past uses of the Project area; potential exposure to hazardous materials used, generated, stored, or transported in or immediately adjacent to the project area during project construction and operation; potential hazards associated with high-voltage transmission lines and electromagnetic fields, and use of recycled water throughout the CSP area.
+The potential hazards evaluated in this Section are those associated with past uses of the Project area; potential exposure to hazardous materials used, generated, stored, or transported in or immediately adjacent to the project area during project construction and operation; potential hazards associated with high-voltage transmission lines and electromagnetic fields and use of recycled water throughout the SVSP area.
 Included in the discussion is a summary of applicable hazardous material laws and regulations, and identification of the agencies responsible for their implementation.
 Potential hazards and associated impacts related to toxic air contaminant emissions are discussed in Chapter 4.4 (Air Quality).
+The project site is not located in an Airport Safety Hazard Area so this subject is not further.
+In addition, risk from wildfires is covered in Chapter 4.11- Public Services.